kiranvarsani/Webpack-Babel-ES2017-Starter/README.md

 4. Run `npm run build` to build the project for Production

 ### Note
-This is a sample application only which uses jQuery, Lodash, and Bootstrap as examples only.
+This is a sample application which uses jQuery, Lodash, and Bootstrap as examples only.
 You can remove these dependencies if you are not planning to use them.